 Figure 7: Join types

 - After choosing required shape outline attributes you can see the changed shape outline, as shown in Figure 8.
-Note that the Rectangle shape which was selected earlier with outline weight increased to 6 pts.
+Note that the outline weight of the Rectangle shape that was selected earlier has been increased to 6 pts.

 Figure 8: Shape with outline weight changed

 - Don't forget to save your presentations often.